 User experience design for business is getting more and more expressions today.
 A great diversity of companies make an important decision to come into play and fight for online presence.
 Various services are now available and executed online.
-In these conditions, designers working on the projects in this perspective, have to keep in mind the variety of business relations to offer the solutions corresponding to the specific client’s goals.
+In these conditions, designers working on the projects at this perspective, have to keep in mind the variety of business relations to offer the solutions corresponding to the specific client’s goals.
 Continuing the theme of creating web and mobile products, today we suggest discussing the issues of design for the sphere of B2B services.

 What Is B2B?

 B2B is the term used in business, marketing, and economy to mark the relations of the sides in the business process like «business-to-business».
 B2B means that one company provides products or services aimed at other companies’ business activities.
 The target audience of the offer is not individual customers but businesses.
-The nature of relations has a direct impact on business process, strategy, promotion and therefore any design stages involved in this scope.
+The nature of relations has a direct impact on business process, strategy, promotion, and therefore any design stages involved in this scope.
 Not going far, if we are talking about outsourced design and development services, they are a direct example of B2B.

 To get this example deeper, let’s imagine the company which sells physical goods to end consumers, let’s say, casual clothes.
-They need a website which will provide quite broad functionality for a big amount of users.
+They need a website that will provide quite broad functionality for a big amount of users.
 The stakeholders monitor the market for web services and find out that hiring an outsource company for design and development is cheaper and more convenient for them than creating an in-company department for this purpose.
-This is the start of B2B relations as a digital agency provides their services for another business — a clothes shop – so that it could start e-commerce activity.
+This is the start of B2B relations as a digital agency provides its services for another business — a clothes shop – so that it could start e-commerce activity.

 People involved in the design process for products and services have to consider the types of relations chosen for the particular project.
 Actually, the type of business scheme initially defines the target audience and nature of interactions which are key factors for efficient and user-friendly design solutions.
-Designing for business should supposedly involve methods of visual and content presentation which are different from the one presented directly to end users.
+Designing for business should supposedly involve methods of visual and content presentation that are different from the one presented directly to end-users.
 It’s easy to see by examples of numerous landing pages: the ones aimed at companies use content, language, visual and graphic elements, placement of data blocks different from those which are targeted at individual buyers or users.

 Aspects to Consider in Design for B2B